ravicho/Vitis-Tutorials/docs/Bloom-Filter/3_architect-the-application.md

-### Evaluating the second for loop in runCPU function that computes "Profile Score"
+### Evaluating the second for loop in runCPU function that computes "Compute Score"

 The code for computing the document score is shown below: